merveatis/Credit_Risk_Analysis_Logit/README.md

   1. Data cleaning and preprocessing
   2. Mapping symbolic categorical codes (e.g., A32, A34) to descriptive labels
   3. Dummy variable encoding
+  4. Testing associations between categorical features and the target using **Chi-Square**
+  5. Assessing the strength of relationships with **Cramer’s V** to decide which variables to retain
-  4. Model building with `statsmodels.Logit`
+  6. Model building with `statsmodels.Logit`
-  5. Statistical significance testing (p-values, LR test)
+  7. Statistical significance testing (p-values, LR test)
-  6. Model evaluation (Accuracy, AUC, Confusion Matrix)
+  8. Model evaluation (Accuracy, AUC, Confusion Matrix)
-  7. Interpretation of coefficients and odds ratios
+  9. Interpretation of coefficients and odds ratios

 ---

-## 🧾 Data Description
+## Data Description

 The original dataset contained symbolic categorical variables (e.g., A11, A32, A65).
 To make the model interpretable, these codes were manually mapped to descriptive labels before dummy encoding.